ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 * {@link guide/dev/features/image/README Default Image Plugin} offers pixel-perfect image alignment with vertical and horizotal whitespace, configurable image border and file manager integration.
 * {@link guide/dev/features/image2/README Enhanced Image} offers a clean UI with image captions, drag and drop positioning, click and drag resizing and file manager integration.
+* {@link guide/dev/integration/easyimage/README Easy Image Integration} explains how to enable the cloud services provider for Easy Image as well as how to customize some of its features.